pentamassiv/Concept2LinuxUpdater/README.md

 I used this to update my machine and it worked without any problems.
 Use this tool at your own risk.
 If your device becomes a brick, please don't complain.

 ## Requirements
-You need to have curl and 7z installed to run the script.
+You need to have curl installed to run the script.

 ## Compatibility
 Judging from the firmware files, this should work for the following Concept2 computer models: